 "The European Parliament has clearly stated that it supports the ratification at the plenary session, and it is good that we had the debate and the voting.
-In my understanding, the Istanbul Convention does not endanger anything, no identity or a division based on the two sexes.
+The Istanbul Convention does not endanger anything, no identity or a division based on the two sexes.
 It is a document that has a new way of introducing a central problem into the space of protecting women and preventing domestic violence - and that is the fact that violence is generated and socially conditioned.
-Women today suffer the consequences because they are endangered by stereotypes and birth role.
-The authors of the Convention wanted to minimize the gender based discrimination, at the beginning of the 21st century", said Picula.
+Women today suffer the consequences because they are endangered by stereotypes, roles and gender.
+The authors of the Convention wanted to minimize the gender based discrimination at the beginning of the 21st century", said Picula.

 Read the whole article on the link.